seyam14/price-prediction-client/README.md

 ## Price Prediction App

 A full-stack web application that predicts prices using a machine learning model.
-The backend is built with Python (Flask), and the frontend is built with React.js.
+The backend is built with Node.js and Python (Flask), and the frontend is built with React.js.

 ---
 ## How It Works